 Insulating the ground floor is the best way to stop impact noise from vibrating across the floor of the house.
 Loud footsteps in the kitchen can translate to reverberations in the living room if they’re on the same floor.
 Insulating a ground floor also allows you to save heat.
 If your floor is not already insulated, you could be losing around 10% of your heat into the ground from under your feet.

 If your home has a suspended floor (meaning there’s a gap between the floorboards and the concrete/ground underneath), you will benefit from thermal as well as acoustic insulation.
-If you have a solid concrete floor with a layer of flooring directly above it, acoustic insulation won’t make much of an impact but thermal insulation will.
+If you have a solid concrete floor with a layer of flooring directly above it, acoustic insulation won’t make much of an impact, but thermal insulation will.

 Acoustically insulating between floors